25 Top-Rated Tourist Attractions in Washington State

 Even those who aren't plane buffs will likely be impressed by this jet assembly plant tour at the Boeing Factory, located north of Seattle in Everett.
 Detailed tours through the facility happen daily under the attraction name Future of Flight.

 These popular tours take members of the public through the assembly process of some of Boeing's biggest planes and throughout the working environment of the world's biggest building (by volume).
-Those interested in taking the tour are advised to book their spot ahead of time.
+Those interested in taking the tour are advised to book their spot beforehand.

 Address: 8415 Paine Field Boulevard, Mukilteo